srsergiorodriguez/aventura/README.md

 `aventura.setScenes(scenes).startAdventure('start');`

 The other type of scene is a **scene with options**.
 Here, just as with the simple scene, you should specify a text, but also you must define an array of options.
-The array must contain objects with the text of the buttons that will be displayed for interaction, a text that will be shown after taking a particular decision, and the scene that will follow after pressing a button:
+The array must contain objects with the text of the buttons that will be displayed for interaction, optionally a text that will be shown after taking a particular decision, and the scene that will follow after pressing a button:

 ```Javascript
 const scenes = {